mrblonde91/Refactoring-In-Action/README.md

 It's much more simple and self explanatory than what we'd end up with in C# however there is an additional benefit which can be illustrated with the creation of a record in C#.

+## Business logic
+Business logic is prone to being messy
+### C# Example
+For example if we want a method to search for books that are associated with a writer and genre.
+We can put together something like the below LINQ expression.
+It is somewhat functional and isn't very large.

+        public IEnumerable<Book> FindBooksByGenreAndAuthor(List<Book> books,
+            string author, Genre genre)
+        {
+            return books.Where(x => x.Author.Equals(author)
+                                    && x.Genre.Equals(genre));
+        }

+However if we wanted to allow for searching for genre or author individually, we have to decompose this method into smaller pieces.

+        public IEnumerable<Book> FindBooksByAuthor(List<Book> books,
+            string author)
+        {
+            return books.Where(x => x.Author.Equals(author));
+        }

+        public IEnumerable<Book> FindBooksByGenre(List<Book> books,
+             Genre genre)
+        {
+            return books.Where(x => x.Genre.Equals(genre));
+        }

+        public IEnumerable<Book> FindBooksByGenreAndAuthorV2(List<Book> books,
+            string author, Genre genre)
+        {
+            var booksByAuthor = FindBooksByAuthor(books, author).ToList();
+            return FindBooksByGenre(booksByAuthor, genre);
+        }
+The resultant code is not awful to deal with however it is becoming a much lengthier piece of code just to achieve something very simple.

+### F# Example
+The F# equivalent manages to be far more expressive and concise.
+Firstly, an engineers approach in F# tends to benefit from decomposition by default, it is easier to read when you break functionality down into smaller pieces.
+The syntax of the below is like a simplified version of LINQ.
+Each filter amounts to about 2 lines of code.

+    let findBookByAuthor(books: List<BookV2>)(author: string): List<BookV2> =
+        List.filter(fun x -> x.Author.Equals(author)) books

+    let findBookByGenre(books: List<BookV2>)(genre: GenreV2): List<BookV2> =
+        List.filter(fun x -> List.contains(genre) x.Genre) books

+    let findBookByGenreAndAuthor(books:List<BookV2>) (author:string) (genre:GenreV2): List<BookV2> =
+        findBookByAuthor books author |> fun x -> findBookByGenre x genre

+In the case of `findBookByGenreAndAuthor`, we utilise `|>`( aka pipe forward).
+This introduced chained method calls and passes the result of `findBookByAuthor` into `findBookByGenre`.
+This sort of chaining would allow us to apply multiple sets of filters and passing the result down each time.
+It's not even necessary to explicitly return the result as it is assumed the last expression is the expected result.

+## Pitfalls on both sides
 ### C# Gone Wrong

             var blah = new Book